- Site Selection

 It is estimated that up to 80,000 ponds exist in Virginia.
 Although they were built for a variety of reasons including recreation, livestock watering, irrigation, flood control, aquaculture, and aesthetics, they represent a tremendous potential fishery resource.
 If managed properly, they can provide angling opportunities as good as, or in many cases better than, public waters.
 The purpose of this site is to assist the pond owner in pursuit of healthy sportfish populations.

 This guide is designed to answer most common questions about pond construction and maintenance, water quality, fish stocking, fish health, fish population management, plant control, and other common pond management issues.
 If you need additional assistance, there are several potential sources within the state.
-The Virginia Department of Game and Inland Fisheries (DGIF) has fisheries biologists on staff that can answer questions regarding fish population balance, fish health, plant control, and other pond management issues.
+The Virginia Department of Wildlife Resources (DWR) has fisheries biologists on staff that can answer questions regarding fish population balance, fish health, plant control, and other pond management issues.